xvk-64/2024-secure-programming-protocol/readme.md

 - Public exponent (e) = 65537
 - Padding scheme: OAEP with SHA-256 digest/hash function
 - Public keys are exported in PEM encoding with PKCS8 format.
-- Note: Swapping of asymmetric public keys is done externally of the protocol

 Signing and verification also uses RSA.
 It shares the same keys as encryption/decryption.
 - Padding scheme: PSS with SHA-256 digest/hash function